 St. Thomas, U.S. Virgin Islands

 Spring breakers can cool off in Charlotte Amalie’s Magic Ice bar, graze Frenchtown’s harborside dining scene, spin yarns with sailors in the nightclubs of Yacht Haven, and sip Cruzan rum cocktails in the sand at Iggie’s Beach Bar.
 Sleep it off at Magens Bay Beach (shown here), or hop on the Red Hook ferry to recharge with a daytrip to St. John.

-Dress to impress at the casinos and clubs at the (shown here) and the soon-to-debut resort (opening April 21), connect with local culture at the Arawak Cay fish fry, and head up the hill in downtown Nassau to sample the spirits at .
-The venerable Hotel is an all-in-one destination with fine dining, a cigar factory, and chocolate-making classes.
+Dress to impress at the casinos and clubs at the Atlantis (shown here) and the soon-to-debut Baha Mar resort (opening April 21), connect with local culture at the Arawak Cay fish fry, and head up the hill in downtown Nassau to sample the spirits at John Watling’s Distillery.
+The venerable Graycliff Hotel is an all-in-one destination with fine dining, a cigar factory, and chocolate-making classes.
 Ask for a tour of the hotel’s remarkable wine cellar, filled with 200,000 bottles of every style and vintage.

 The early bird catches the curls at Barbados’ Bathsheba beach (shown here), a legendary Caribbean surfer’s paradise, but this British West Indies island also get major props for the dining and nightlife concentrated along a short stretch of beachside road in St. Lawrence Gap.
 Hanging out at a local rum shack is best way to experience local culture: With 1,500 rum bars on the island, a Mount Gay and Coke is never too far away.

 Trinidad and Tobago